-Whether you’re on morning duty or bath and bedtime, here are 15 ways to help you connect with your children every day through mindful acts.
-The ultimate reminder for working parents—especially when you work full time.
+Quality counts in parenting.
+COVID restrictions might mean you’re spending more time at home, but how do you ensure you’re carving out quality time with your kids?
+Here are 15 ways to help you connect with your children every day through mindful acts.
+The ultimate reminder for working parents—especially when you work full-time.

 There’s a lot of research on the amount and quality of time that parents spend with their children and how it affects their relationship and future outcomes.